Housing & Community Development

 The United States Department of Housing and Urban Development has published a guide to selecting eligible activities and addressing a national objective under the CDBG Entitlement Program.
 Public officials and citizens may find the guide helpful in selecting local projects for application to the County.
 While the statute, as amplified by the regulations, provides the authoritative version of program requirements, this guide organizes the information in a more understandable format.

-Applications are generally released in October and due to OHCD in January, preceding the July 1st
+Applications are generally released in October and due to OHCD in January.
+A proposed list of projects are selected in April and the Plan is finalized in May, preceding a July 1st program year start.